bedrock-foundation/wallet-standard/packages/core/standard/README.md

 Wallets should treat failed simulation of transactions as a security issue and avoid returning signed transactions.

 Signing and sending from the wallet should still be the preferred interface, for security.
+`What are the security implications of signing with the wallet and sending outside the wallet?`

 ### APIs should be versioned

 The API for window objects and the API for wallets should both be versioned semantically.

 Dapps should be able to detect available features based on known API versions.
+`Where is information on version to feature availability stored for dapp developers?`

 Multiple versions should be able to coexist to the greatest extent possible.